Vyanktesh135/CAPSTONEPROJECT/test.md

 ## Stage Validation Logic

 - **Control checks:** Implemented as status fields in recon output tables and as Glue job success/failure based on exceptions.
-- **Threshold rules / retries / escalation:** Unable to determine from codebase (no explicit thresholds or retries found in recon jobs; escalation appears limited to SNS publish on workflow failure).

 ## Control Checkpoints (Stop / Fail / Log / Escalate)